modolabs/Kurogo-Mobile-Web/doc/mw/overview.rst

 and prepare it in a format suitable for presentation.

-A typical user request would include querying a data source and parsing the resulting data using a *Data Controller*.
+A typical user request would include querying a data source and parsing the resulting data using a :doc:`Data Parser <dataparser>`.
 Then the module would pass the data to the *Template Engine* which outputs the page using appropriate HTML, CSS and Javascript for the device.

 .. image:: images/diagram.png